open-physiology/open-physiology-viewer/manual/model.md

  All entities come with basic properties such as `id` and `name` to identify the physiological element, and `color` to display the corresponding visual object in the viewer.
 The identifiers of all entities must be unique, the tool will issue a warning if this is not the case.

- Each object has a read-only property `class` (the user does not need to specify it, it is assigned automatically) that returns its class from the ApiNATOMY data model, such as `Node`, `Link`, `Lyph`, `Material` or `Group`.
+ Each object has a read-only property `class` (the user does not need to specify it, it is assigned automatically) that returns its class from the ApiNATOMY data model, such as `Node`, `Link`, `Lyph`, `Reion`, `Material` or `Group`.
 The property `external` may be used to keep a reference to an external data source that defines or describes the entity, i.e., the [Foundational Model of Anatomy (FMA)](http://si.washington.edu/projects/fma) ontology.

  The property `infoFields` lists properties that are shown in the information panel of the viewer.
-These properties are typically set by default for all entities of the certain type, but may also be overridden for individual objects.
+These properties are typically set by default for all entities of certain type, but may also be overridden for individual objects.
 For example, the following value of the `infoFields` property of a lyph object
  ```json
    {
        "infoFields": {